dshijakovskiTDL/beyond-basics/README.md

 Feel free to message me in private, or in the **#help** channel if any part of this task is confusing, or you just need clarification on something.

 If for any reason you might need an extension to your deadline, please PM me on Discord and we will sort it out.

-#### Note on expected review results

-Please keep in mind that there are more than 40 participants in this course, so it may take me a bit of time to go through and review all of the tasks. \
-If you need your task to be reviewed earlier, due to performance reviews or something else, please message me on Discord and I will try to get to it as soon as possible.

 &nbsp;